SamBrooksh/NWNSamMod/Plan.md

 #### 4th Level
 Evasion
 #### 5th Level
-Void Swap - Swap positions with Void clone
+Void Swap - Swap positions with Void clone - May drop this, and replace with a temporary boost to clone and personal stats
 #### 6th Level
 Gain DR/1 and Energy Resist 1 - Void Touched
 ###### I am not sure if I want to apply it through an effect or with NWNX - Have both setup